Luggage & Storage

 Family Luggage

-With the third row folded down, the Rivian is ideal for family luggage, weekend bags, and airport trips.
+With up to 7 passengers, the Rivian is ideal for family luggage, weekend bags, and airport trips.

 Adventure Gear